 It was my immediate reaction to this fact that got me thinking; I immediately felt uncomfortable with the whole idea.

-“Nooo, I couldn’t possibly talk about Game Changers much more, people would be bored, uninterested or, God forbid, I might even annoy some people by mentioning it again and again”.
+“Nooo, I couldn’t possibly talk about what I offer much more, people would be bored, uninterested or, God forbid, I might even annoy some people by mentioning it again and again”.

-Then this week I did a couple of Facebook / Instagram lives to talk about our Game Changers programme which is just to start next week (pushing myself right out of my comfort zone on the technology front) and I realised something.
-Not everyone was quite so knowledgable about Game Changers as I thought.
+Then this week I did a couple of Facebook / Instagram lives to talk about what we do here on Guilty Mothers Club and I realised something.
+Not everyone was quite so knowledgable about Game Changers and the club as I thought.
 I had lots of questions about what the course actually involved, I had people who had never heard about it before.
 I realised that I’d assumed people were as wrapped up and engrossed in my business as I was.
 I don’t think I’m describing my huge ego here but possibly the situation for many of us.
 What we think is big news and all encompassing often isn’t for others.
 I’m also describing my ongoing issue with shouting about something I’m really proud of for fear of sounding like a self promoting idiot.

 But here’s the massively liberating fact: People are far too focused on themselves to be worried about what you are doing.